donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/check-transferred-data.rst

 For collections with a limited number of files, you can download the manifest file from the manifest tab on the collection's page.
 For collections with a large number of files / folders, contact the system administrator if you need the manifest file.

-Note that, for published DSCs and archived DAC/RDCs, the manifest file is available in the collection as part of the data.
+Note that, for published DSCs and archived DAC/RDCs, the manifest file is available in the collection as part of the data (see :ref:`this faq <faq-files-added-to-DSC>`).

 .. figure:: images/manifest_file.jpg